nerd-coder/svelte-zod-form/README.md

 - Fast: only update what changed, and you only subscribe to what you need
 - Minimal - only **~1.55Kb** in size (gzipped)
 - Build-in validation using Zod
-- Typescript
+- TypeScript

 ## Extra

-Why the catus?
+Why the cactus?

 \> For it resilience